Wearing of Face Masks Optional

 MCC is committed to the safety of our students, staff, faculty, and community.
 Following updated CDC guidelines, MCC REQUIRES face masks for everyone (vaccinated and non-vaccinated) while inside campus buildings and facilities.

 MCC In-Person Office Hours

-As part of Phase 5 of its Campus Plan to Reunite, Muskegon Community College is resuming in-person student services on its main campus beginning July 26 and on August 2 at its Ottawa Center in Grand Haven and at its NCRESA office in Fremont.
+As part of Phase 5 of its Campus Plan to Reunite, Muskegon Community College is resuming in-person student services on its main campus, at its Ottawa Center in Grand Haven and at its NCRESA office in Fremont.

 Vaccine Champion College

 Muskegon Community College (MCC) joined the national COVID-19 College Vaccine Challenge, which was announced on June 2 by White House officials.

 As a participant and a Vaccine Champion College, MCC reaffirms its commitment to educate all campus community members about the availability of COVID-19 vaccines and how to access them, and to encourage everyone to receive a vaccine.